mlatcl/mlphysical/_lectures/0502-further-examples.md

   institution: University of Cambridge
   url: http://inverseprobability.com
 abstract: >
-  A major application of surrogate modelling is the use of the surrogate to optimise the wider system.
-In this lecture we will introduce Bayesian optimisation for improving the quality of a system via the surrogate.
+ In this lecture we will summarise the material that we have covered during the first part of the course.
+We will introduce the remaining part of the course which will focus on project work.
+We will also provide an outlook into the questions that we think are important to address if we want to be able to efficiently use machine learning to describe physical systems.
 talkscam:
 room: N/A
 venue: Virtual